xlcnd/isbntools/README.rst

 probably you will better served with isbnlib_, it implements the basic functionality of ``isbntools`` without end user scripts and configuration files!

-If you think that that is not enough, please read_ at least this page of the documentation.

 If you would like to contribute to the project please read the guidelines_.